omidarmat/onLearn/c++.md

 For example, if you have some complex data that is defined outside a function and you want to access that data from within the function, you can't, because the variable name is out of scope.
 So you can pass the data to the function by value and make a copy of it, or you can use a reference or a **pointer paramter** to access that data from within the function.
 Also, pointers are often used to **operate on arrays** very efficiently.

-You can use pointers to **allocate memory** from the **heap** or to **free storage dynamically at runtime**.
+You can use pointers to **allocate memory** from the **heap** or the **free store** at runtime.
 That memory does not have a variable name associated with it.
 So the only way to use it is through a pointer.

 Finally, if you are working with **embedded systems**, **device drivers** or other types of system software, sometimes you need to gain access to specific memory address or a range of memory addresses, and pointers is the best way to do that.